 For more than a hundred years, Thatchers cider has been made in Somerset, just a few miles away from the town of Cheddar – the birthplace of arguably the world’s most famous cheese.
 So it’s a great starting point to pair the two together.

-From a creamy mild cheddar paired with a medium-sweet cider, to a sharp vintage mature cheddar paired with the oak-aged vintage cider, you really can’t go wrong by experimenting with the two.
+From a creamy mild cheddar paired with a medium-sweet cider, to a sharp vintage mature cheddar paired with the oak-aged vintage cider, you really can’t go wrong by experimenting with the two, maybe with the cheese on some fancy crackers or some homemade Cape Breton oatcakes.

 Ciders have a complexity from tannins, astringency, sweetness and carbonation, which can all affect how a cider will work with cheese and other foods.
 A cider with a bit more fizz can cut through the taste and texture of cheese and act as a palate cleanser between samples, while a bold aged cider can hold it’s own against a strong cheese.